Vmbundu/TumorSimulation/README.md

 # TumorSimulation
 The code here allows one to grow tumor in silico.
-This feature will be added to the FDA VICTRE Pipeline
+This feature will be added to the FDA VICTRE Pipeline.
+This repository is here to showcase these added features and the code behind it.

 Usage
 -----
+In order to properly use this code, it is recommended that you have the access to the full VICTRE Pipeline

 | File Name  | Description |
 | ------------- | ------------- |